coolpalani/k8s-cluster/README.md

 ## 1. Pre-requisites

-* Localhost machine with Linux distribution or Mac OS
+* Localhost machine with Linux distribution
 * KVM
 * Vagrant 1.8.1 or higher
 * Vagrant libvirt plugin for KVM